Good safeguarding behaviours

 What are good safeguarding behaviours?

-In addition, all volunteers need to follow the following safeguarding behaviours which help ensure a safe space for all of us.
+In addition, all volunteers need to display the following safeguarding behaviours which help ensure a safe space for all of us.

-- Inclusion - Safeguard every individual because everyone is equally important and valuable.
+- Inclusion - safeguard every individual because everyone is equally important and valuable.
 Everyone involved in Girlguiding has a right to equal protection from all types of harm and abuse.
+Get more advice on including all.

 What to do if you have a concern

-If you have a concern about a girl, young woman or adult in Girlguiding you should read our A Safe Space pocket guide and follow the procedure set out in our process for receiving disclosures and our process for allegations and concerns.
+If you have a concern about a young or adult member in Girlguiding you should read our a safe space pocket guide and follow the procedure set out in our process for receiving disclosures and our process for allegations and concerns.

-You can also contact the Safeguarding team on:
+You can also contact the HQ safeguarding team on:

 Out of hours emergency phone: 07508 032997 (5pm - 10pm Monday - Friday and 9am - 10pm Saturday/Sunday).
 Please do not text the out of hours number as we are unable to access these messages.